Courses and Specialist Areas

 Deadlines and changes

 The Innovation-driven Entrepreneurship course run by the Business School is relevant to all MSc Specialist Areas, and has been developed with Informatics students in mind.
 The course is particularly relevant for students who wish to start their own business or have a general interest in entrepreneurship and business.
 Unusually this course is being delivered online.
 Full information will be available in a University system called Learn after signing up.
-Prospective students can find out more from an external page.Introduction to Java Programming in Semester 1, which covers Java, unless you are exempt from it (see exemptions below).
-Several specialisms have additional or different programming requirements:
+Prospective students can find out more from an external page and an introductory video.

-- Students taking the Natural Language Processing specialist area are required to register for the PPLS Computer Programming for Speech and Language Processing course (Java, though recommended, is not required).
+- Students taking the Natural Language Processing specialist area should register for the PPLS Computer Programming for Speech and Language Processing course (Java, though recommended, is not required).
+This is a from-scratch introduction to programming, based around Python.
+Other students with limited programming experience (often in Cognitive Science) may also be better taking this class instead of IJP.

-- Students taking the Knowledge Management, Representation & Reasoning specialist area should be able to program in Prolog (Java, though recommended, is not required).
+- Students taking the Knowledge Management, Representation & Reasoning specialist area should be able to program in Prolog, taught in the Logic Programming class (Java, though recommended, is not required).

 Beyond these basic requirements, your choice of programming course(s) will depend on your prior experience, the other courses you wish to take (e.g. Prolog is required for some other courses, particularly in the areas of language, cognitive modelling and reasoning), and the type of project you expect to do in the second half of the course (some will require a specific language).